-If there is a change in your child's school transportation routine (baby-sitter, going home with friends, riding home with parents instead of on the bus), a note must be provided to the school stating where, when, and how often this is to occur.
+If there is a change in your child's school transportation routine (baby-sitter, going home with friends, riding home with parents instead of on the bus), parents will utilize School Dismissal Manager to state where, when, and how often this is to occur.
 Please date and sign the notes to both the bus driver and office.

-CHILDREN WILL NOT BE ALLOWED TO CHANGE THEIR USUAL TRANSPORTATION ROUTINE WITHOUT SUCH A NOTE.
+CHILDREN WILL NOT BE ALLOWED TO CHANGE THEIR USUAL TRANSPORTATION ROUTINE WITHOUT SUCH A MESSAGE/NOTE.
 We also ask that such arrangements not be made over the telephone.
 In an emergency, phone call messages will be accepted, but we cannot guarantee messages after 1:00 PM will be delivered.
-A Special Transportation Request form may also be required for long-term changes.
+A Special Request for Transportation form is required for long-term changes for students who will be riding the bus to someplace other than their HOME.